Maumagnaguagno/HyperTensioN/README.md

 It works based on decomposition, which is very alike to how humans think, taking mental steps further into primitive operators.
 The current version has most of its algorithm inspired by PyHop/SHOP, with backtracking and unification added.

-You can [download and play](../../archive/master.zip), or jump to each section of this README to learn more:
+You can [download and play](../../archive/master.zip), or jump to each section to learn more:
 - [**Algorithm**](#algorithm "Jump to Algorithm section"): planning algorithm explanation.
 - [**How it works**](#how-it-works "Jump to How it works section"): Features explained while describing a domain with Hypertension.
 - [**Hints**](#hints "Jump to Hints section"): a list of hints to keep in mind in order to keep things fast.